robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

-# PARSE FOREST is KINDLY and ATTENTIVE
+# **PARSE FOREST**

-- Constructs and returns the matched parse trees
+- Construct and return any matched parse trees

-- Applies reductions
+- Apply reductions

 	- This is how you construct *your* objects